 The Community Nutrition Service works to improve the capacity of other health workers to offer nutrition advice for lifestyle related disease prevention and management.

-- One on One appointments to help clients with strategies that make a difference to their eating patterns that are achievable, affordable and sustainable.
+- One on One appointments to help clients with strategies that make a difference to their eating patterns

 - Assessment, education and support for clients individually or in a group